ducquando/learn-swift/Language Guide/3-control-flow-statements.md

 // Young Adult
 ```

-Like logical statement, Swift also uses [short circuit](../../../Language%20Guide/2-simple-statements/#35-logical) on `if-else if-else` statement.
+Like logical statement, Swift also uses [short circuit](../../../language%20guide/2-simple-statements/#35-logical) on `if-else if-else` statement.
 It means that Swift checks the conditions from top-down, the code block of the met condition is executed, and the rest code block will be ignored.

 ### 1.2.
 Switch

 A `switch` statement allows certain blocks of code to be executed depending on the value of a control expression.
 The control expression of the `switch` statement is evaluated and then compared with the patterns specified in each case.
-If a match is found, the program executes the statements listed within the scope of that case.
+If a match is found, the program executes *only* the statements listed within the scope of that case.
+It will not allow implicit fallthrough.
+However, if you want to have a fallthrough in `switch`, you can explicitly tell Switch to do by using a control transfer statement called [`fallthrough`](#3-control-transfer).

 Unlike other languages, the values of expressions your code can branch on are very flexible.
 Floating-point numbers, strings, tuples, instances of custom classes, and optionals are valid values of expression.
 Moreover, you can use value binding `let x = ...` along with `where` clause to match some specific values.
 Furthermore, the underscore character `_`, also known as the wildcard pattern, is used to match *any possible value*.